QAutofamily/QAutoLibrary/README.md

 **QAutoRobot**, extensive RPA library for Robot Framework.

-**PythonOCR**, library of functions for finding and locating words on screen, in image files or PDF files using OCR (Optical Character Recognition).
+**PythonOCR**, Python library of functions for finding and locating words on screen, in image files or PDF files using OCR (Optical Character Recognition).

+**NOTE:** PythonOCR is unreliable at best when finding words in files, and should only be used as an assistance to process files.
+Usage of other confirmation methods (such as manual labor) is adviced, when processing important files!

 ## Getting Started

-QAutoLibrary requires Python, and different additional libraries depending on which QAutoLibrary modules you want to use.
+QAutoLibrary requires Python, and additional libraries depending on which QAutoLibrary modules you want to use.

 The library can be installed using pip, or straight from the source code using setup.py file.

+Extensive and detailed instructions on prerequisites, installing, importing and usage, with examples, is provided in [INSTRUCTIONS.md](INSTRUCTIONS.md) file.

 ### Prerequisites